 - Reform Congregation Keneseth Israel

 - The Sisters of Saint Basil the Great

 - ...and individual homeowners.

 Projects have been recognized by the Audubon Society, National Wildlife Federation, Pennsylvania Department of Environmental Protection, Pennsylvania Horticultural Society, and Sustainable Business Network of Greater Philadelphia.

-Our funders include: National Fish and Wildlife Foundation, Pennsylvania Department of Community and Economic Development, Pennsylvania Environmental Council, Philadelphia Committee of the Garden Club of America, Philadelphia Water Department, and TreeVitalize.
+Our funders include: National Fish and Wildlife Foundation, Pennsylvania Department of Community and Economic Development, Pennsylvania Environmental Council, Philadelphia Committee of the Garden Club of America, Philadelphia Water Department, Bonneville Environmental Foundation, Aqua, Pennslyvania Department of Environmental Protection, Montgomery County and TreeVitalize.

 Do you live along a creek?
-Do you wonder what you could do on your property to improve the health of our creeks?
-Our Stream Smart program was designed just for people like you!
-Stormwater…
+Do you wonder about the options you could take on your property to improve the health of our creeks?
+Our Stream Smart program was designed just for people like…

 Clean Creek, Healthy Neighborhood Jenkintown Creek is a small stream with a big role to play in the health of our communities.
 With headwaters at Abington Friends School, the Jenkintown winds its way around homes…